chiranjitmu/Qr-scanner-backend/README.md

 npm run dev
 ```

+### Do not forgot to add env

 Open the app in your web browser to experience the QR Scanner app.

 ### Frontend code